Xenonous/C195-Software-2/README.md

 How to run the program:

-	1. Run "main", When you arrive at the login form, use one of the two accepted usernames/passwords.
+	1. Run "main", when you arrive at the login form, use one of the two accepted usernames/passwords.
 		1a.
 USERNAME: 'admin'      PASSWORD: 'admin'

 		1b.
 USERNAME: 'test'	 PASSWORD: 'test'
 	2. Once logged in, choose which form you wish to visit.
 (Customer?
 Appointments?
 Reports?)
-	3. Regardless of what is picked, you'll be able to interact with the program and its data via addition, modification, and deletion of appointments/customers as                 well as the usage of search functions.
+	3. Regardless of what is picked, you'll be able to interact with the program and its data via addition, modification, and deletion of appointments/customers as well as the usage of the search functions.
 	4. When finished using the program, logout by going back to the Main Menu form and click log out.
 		4a.
 Alternatively, you can also just close the application to log out.